verygoodplugins/fatal-error-notify/readme.txt

 = What's in the Pro version =

-[Fatal Error Notify Pro](https://fatalerrornotify.com/) includes several additional features, like Slack notifications, the ability to hide the plugin settings, logging of recorded errors, out of memory handling, the ability to pause individual notifications, and more.
+[Fatal Error Notify Pro](https://fatalerrornotify.com/?utm_campaign=fatal-error-notify-free&utm_source=wp-org) includes several additional features, like Slack notifications, the ability to hide the plugin settings, logging of recorded errors, out of memory handling, the ability to pause individual notifications, and more.

+Fatal Error Notify Pro also includes integrations with [WP Fusion](https://wpfusion.com/?utm_campaign=fatal-error-notify-free&utm_source=wp-org) and Gravity Forms and can send notifications when errors are logged in those plugins.

 = Can I exclude specific errors? =